 Dr. Aileen O'Donoghue is the Henry Priest Professor of Physics at St. Lawrence University, and a member of the Adirondack Sky Center & Observatory board of directors.

-Thursday, October 7th, 2021 at 7:00 pm via Zoom
+Thursday, April 6th, 2023 at 7:00 pm via Zoom

-Please register for this Zoom talk using the button below.
+Please register for this free Zoom talk using the button below.
 You will receive an email containing a link to the presentation that is unique to you and should not be shared with others.